Lesson Plans

 Children in Action

 From recycling materials during World War II to wearing masks during the COVID-19 pandemic, children have helped meet community goals during times of need.
-In this inquiry, children explore how voluntarism and civic action of children has been important to their community in the past as well as today.
+In this primary source inquiry, students explore how voluntarism and the civic action of children has been important to their communities in the past as well as today.

 In this lesson geared towards kindergartners, students analyze primary sources to understand what primary sources are and how they help to tell the story of each unique member of a community.